Zhenghongwei11/Artemisia-HCC-Ferroptosis/README.md

 **Network Pharmacology and Molecular Mechanism Study**

-> This is a comprehensive reproducible analysis package for the manuscript submitted to high-impact journals (IF 5-7)
+> 📄 **Reproducible analysis package for peer review** - Contains all scripts, data, and figures for independent verification of the manuscript analysis.

 ---